LA City Officials: Tap Water Still Safe To Drink, Even As Coronavirus Spreads

-LOS ANGELES (CBSLA) – Those who live in the city of Los Angeles don’t need to stockpile bottled water in the midst of growing fears about the spread of COVID-19, city officials urged Thursday.
+LOS ANGELES (CBSLA) – Those who live in the city of Los Angeles don’t need to stockpile bottled water in the midst of growing fears about the spread of COVID-19, city officials have urged.

 “There is no threat to your public drinking water supply and no need to use bottled water,” the department said in a statement.
 “LADWP’s treatment processes are specifically designed to protect the public from all viruses and harmful bacteria.”